 2021 How to Budget for a Full-Home Renovation in NYC

-Learn about the factors that impact full home renovation costs in NYC; from permits and construction to hidden costs to prepare for
+Factors that influence full-home renovation costs in NYC; from permits and construction to hidden costs

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.

-Here’s a breakdown of typical NYC home renovation starting costs:
+Here’s a more specific breakdown of typical NYC home renovation costs:

 - Full-home renovation in NYC: $100—$200 psf